 Kōrero mō te tūranga - About the Role

-We are seeking a Registered Nurse in our 10-bed in-patient unit at Tauranga Hospital.
+We are seeking Registered Nurses in our 10-bed in-patient unit at Tauranga Hospital.

 Tangata Whai Ora, who we provide assessments for, have their own journey of life experiences.
 They are professionals, whānau and community members who are now presenting with acute mental health conditions and/or dementia ranging from early onset to severe.
 Tangata Whai Ora require a caring and compassionate health team to assist in providing assessment and treatment for conditions such as dementia with behavioural and psychological conditions and palliative dementia care.
 This is an excellent unit to develop a broad range of physical and mental health nursing skills and develop communication skills when engaging with whanau, as they play an integral role in supporting their loved ones throughout their journey and post discharge.